mozilla-services/antenna/docs/overview.rst

    If the save is successful, then the crashmover publishes the crash report id to the AWS SQS standard queue for processing.

-   If publishing is successful, the crashmover moves on to the next crash report in the queue.

-   If the save or publish is not successful, the crashmover puts the crash report data back in the queue and moves on with the next crash.
+   At this point, the HTTP POST has been handled, the crash id is sent to the crash reporter client and the HTTP connection ends.

 Diagnostics